Input Reduction Enhanced LLM-based Program Repair: Conclusion

 \section{Conclusion}

 Our study addresses two persistent gaps that exist between test-case reduction and LLM-driven automated program repair.
 First, we demonstrate that LLMs can generate a task-specific reducer from a single prompt, thereby freeing developers from the need for manual customization to accommodate heterogeneous input formats.
 Second, we place this reduction step within the LLM-based repair loop so that the trimmed failing case provides a precise, high-signal prompt for patch generation.
 Experiments on the newly built \dataset benchmark confirm the value of \tool: inputs shrink by up to 100\%, and repair success climbs by up to 53.8\%.
 Ablation study shows that the benefit of \tool stems from the combination of brevity and complete failure evidence rather than length trimming alone.
 An extension experiment further shows that replacing the test input in ChatRepair with the reduced one increases its pass@10 by 21.3\%.
 These improvements demonstrate that integrating input reduction with LLM-based APR materially advances repair effectiveness.
+Evaluation on OSS-Fuzz projects further shows that \tool can improve repair accuracy on industrial-scale projects.

 Fully automated reduction unlocks practical applications: programming courses can return minimal counterexamples with fixes to accelerate students' learning, and continuous-integration pipelines can store smaller regression tests and pinpoint faults for developers more efficiently.
-Because the reduced input is a plug‑in component, future work can extend \tool into other APR frameworks and even broadly long‑context LLM tasks that profit from concise but information‑rich prompts.
+Because the reduced input is a plug-in component, future work can extend \tool into other APR frameworks and even broadly long-context LLM tasks that profit from concise but information-rich prompts.

+\begin{acks} This work has been partly supported by National Natural Science Foundation (Grant Number 62273292), China; by Central Leading Local Science and Technology Development Project of Hebei Province (Grant Number 246Z0804G), China; by Innovation Capability Improvement Plan Project of Hebei Province (22567626H), China. \end{acks}